The Health Policy PhD students are listed alphabetically.

 Christina earned her BA (Hons) History of Art from the University of Warwick, her MA Counselling Psychology from Adler School of Professional, her MSc Health Policy, Planning and Financing from the London School of Economics & London School of Hygiene and Tropical Medicine.
 She is experienced in developing and implementing mental health services to vulnerable populations including at-risk young people, individuals with chronic mental health issues and Indigenous peoples in both rural and urban settings.
 She has also led research initiatives aimed at advancing mental health program evaluation in circumpolar contexts.
 Christina's

 research interests include how policy and self-government impact health outcomes for Indigenous peoples of Canada; mental health program evaluation across different cultural paradigms of knowledge and mental health services and system design.
 Christina is being supervised by Gillian Mulvale.
-Christina's research topic and academic fortitude has resulted in awarding her an Ontario Graduate Scholarship for the 2016 academic year.
+Christina's research topic and academic fortitude has resulted in awarding her an Ontario Graduate Scholarship during the 2016-2017 academic year.

 Ahmad Firas Khalid

 Chungah Kim is being supervised by Jim Dunn.
-Prior to joining the Health Policy PhD program Chungah received her Bachelor of Business Administration from Korea University and her Master of Public Health with a specializtion in Health Demography from Soeul National University.
-During the 2015-16 academic year Chungah was recipient of the International Excellence Award, recognizing her for scholarly achievements as an international student of McMaster.
+Prior to joining the Health Policy PhD program Chungah received her Bachelor of Business Administration from Korea University and her Master of Public Health with a specializtion in Health Demography from Seoul National University During the 2015-16 academic year Chungah was recipient of the International Excellence Award, recognizing her for scholarly achievements as an international student of McMaster.
+Her research focuses on examining macro political and economic forces that shape socioeconomic determinants of health on individuals and evaluating social and labour market policies that can moderate the detrimental effects of market economy on health outcomes.

 Ashleigh Miatello is being supervised by Gillian Mulvale.
 Ashleigh received her BA degree in Community Health and her MA in Applied Health Sceinces.
 Both degrees were obtained from Brock University.
-Ashleigh was the HP PhD program's inaugural Student Ambassdor during the 2015-2016 academic year.
+Ashleigh was the Health Policy PhD program's inaugural Student Ambassdor during the 2015-2016 academic year.

 Mathieu is interested in applying novel health equity metrics across national boundaries to uncover gradients of health throughout Latin America and the Caribbean.
 These socially and politically determined inequities in health are often responsive to a multitude of health policies.
 One such policy is Conditional Cash Transfer (CCT) program creation and strengthening.
 Using these novel metrics, I will research the effect of CCTs on health equity as well as the political considerations which go into their successful implementation.
 Mathieu is being supervised by Michel Grignon.
-During the 2016 academic year Mathieu has been provided an Ontario Graduate Scholarship in support of his research work.
+During both the 2016-17 and 2017-18 academic year's Mathieu has been a recipient of an Ontario Graduate Scholarship for his academic strength and in support of his research work.

 Melodie (Yun-Ju) Song was selected as McMaster University 2013 International Excellence Award recipient.
 She has a background in nursing, health policy and management and global health.
 She explores the stages of policy uptake and its impacts on health inequalities relating to the social-determinants of health, applications include the examination of ethics in palliative care guidelines, the impact on work-life balance of parental care benefits, lived-experiences of female smokers after outdoor smoking bans in urban Taipei, and needs assessments for harm-reduction programs in Seattle.
 Melodie is most enthusiastic about global health outreach, and she has collaborated in various NGOs in Poland, Thailand, Ecuador, Finland, and the US.
 She has received various awards and scholarships for her contribution in student activism and public health research from the Ministry of Health, the National Council of Science, and the Ministry of Foreign Affairs in Taiwan.
 Melodie's supervisor is Julia Abelson.